Supporting material for the article:

 Abstract

 In this paper we propose a collective decision making method for swarms of robots.
-The method enables a robot swarm to select, from a set of possible actions, the one that has the shortest mean execution time.
-A central aspect of the proposed method is the fact that consensus on the fastest action emerges from the initially heterogeneous beliefs of the robots.
-We study two analytical models of the proposed decision making method to understand the dynamics of the consensus formation process.
+The method enables a robot swarm to select, from a set of possible actions, the one that has the fastest mean execution time.
+By means of positive feedback the method achieves consensus on the fastest action from the initially heterogeneous beliefs of the robots.
+We study two analytical models of the decision making method to understand the dynamics of the consensus formation process.
 Moreover, we verify the applicability of the method in a real swarm robotics scenario.
 To this end, we conduct three sets of experiments that show that a robotic swarm can collectively select the shortest of two paths.
-Finally, we use a Monte Carlo simulation model to study and predict the influence of different parameters on the accuracy of the method.
+Finally, we use a Monte Carlo simulation model to study and predict the influence of different parameters on the method.